As a Registered Dietitian and mom of 3, here are some of my favorite starter foods and recipes for baby led weaning at 6 months.

-Some food that can’t be cut (ie – oatmeal, mashed sweet potatoes, berries), you can preload onto a baby spoon for them to self feed.
+Some food that can’t be cut (ie – oatmeal, mashed sweet potatoes, berries), you can preload onto an ezpz spoon for them to self feed.

 As baby advances, you can start offering smaller sized foods that they can pick up.

 Baby Led Weaning Breakfast Ideas

 Here are some of my favorite baby led weaning breakfast ideas for 6 months.